syjaka/Cloud-Architectures---AWS---ICI010AS3AE-3001---notes/module_3_Security.md

 7. Automate security best practices
 >  > - Automated security mechanisms enhance the ability to securely scale quickly and cost-effectively.
 >  >   This involves creating secure architectures with controls defined and managed as code in version-controlled templates.

+Authenticating and securing access
+- Distinguis the difference between authentication and authorization